-The Waccamaw Siouan Tribal Housing Program is funded by NAHASDA which was signed into law by President Bill Clinton in 1996.
-NAHASDA stands for the Native American Housing and Self-Determination Act.
-The law allocated funds from the Department of Housing and Urban Development to Indian Tribes to provide safe and sanitary housing for low to moderate income families.
-This program assists low to moderate income families with Homebuyers Education and housing Counseling, Rehabilitation of owner occupied dwellings and Down Payment assistance for first time homebuyers.
+The Waccamaw Siouan Tribal Housing Program is funded by the Native American Housing and Self-Determination Act (NAHASDA), which was signed into law by President Bill Clinton in 1996.
+The law allocated funds from the Department of Housing and Urban Development (HUD) to Indian Tribes to provide safe and sanitary housing for low to moderate income families.
+This program assists low to moderate income families with Homebuyers Education and housing Counseling, Rehabilitation of owner occupied dwellings, and Down Payment assistance for first time homebuyers.
 Promoting Fair Housing, this office complies with the Fair housing and Equal Opportunity Laws.

-NC Commission of Indian Affairs-Created in 1971 by the North Carolina General Assembly to study Indian needs, to deal effectively with Indian issues, and to bring local, state, and federal resources into focus for the implementation or continuation of meaningful programs for Indian citizens of the state, and to assist in social and economic development of Native American communities.
-Programs: Community Services-Provides services for older adults and persons with disabilities in Bladen, Columbus, Cumberland, Halifax, Harnett, Sampson and Warren Counties of North Carolina.
-Work Force Development-Provides, Classroom Training, Work Experience and Job Search and Placement Assistance to 59 of the state's 100 counties.
+The North Carolina Commission of Indian Affairs was created in 1971 by the North Carolina General Assembly to study Indian needs, deal effectively with Indian issues, and bring local, state, and federal resources into focus for the implementation or continuation of meaningful programs for Indian citizens of the state, and to assist in social and economic development of Native American communities.

 Representatives for the Waccamaw Siouan Tribe are: Ms. Shirley Freeman and Mr. Elton R. Jacobs

 The NC Commission of Indian Affairs Is an Affiliate Organization.